 - Security, painting, shelving, extra groundwork such as finishing off or extending/altering the driveway – £1000

-As we are sure you can appreciate, the cost of a garage will vary from project to project and a garage built from bricks and blocks is the most expensive option.
+As we are sure you can appreciate, the cost of constructing a garage varies from project to project and a garage built from bricks and blocks is the most expensive option.

 Here are the key points that affect the price:

 The depth of the foundations and the thickness of the base slab – Concrete isn’t cheap and depending on the soil type under your proposed garage, you’re going to need a lot of it.
 This page has up to date prices for delivered concrete.

 The type of roof you want – Flat roofs require less timberwork than a pitched roof, felt is also cheaper than tiles or slate.
 Flat roofs are also much quicker to construct.
 The downside of a flat roof is its longevity, they won’t last as long as a tiled roof, and they don’t look as appealing.
 This page contains a guide to garage flat roof options.

 Single skin or two walls with a cavity? – Garages are usually constructed with single-skin walls, but if you intend to spend a lot of time in the garage or if a garage conversion is a possibility in the future, it may be worth paying more for a double skin wall that is structurally stronger, and you can insulate it via the cavity.